hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

+* `net_device` (string) - The driver to use for the network interface.
+Allowed values "ne2k_pci," "i82551," "i82557b," "i82559er," "rtl8139," "e1000,"
+  "pcnet" or "virtio."
+The Qemu builder uses "virtio" by default.

+* `qemuargs` (array of strings reserved for future use).

 * `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.
   If relative, the path is relative to the working directory when `packer`